amcgee/ham/README.md

 # HAM
 Ham is the amateur radio operator for your dokku apps.
+It's both the missing Dokku remote client and a wrapper around common commands to simplify iterative development of dokku applications.

 Save server and app configuration locally to take the pain out of `dokku` commands and (optionally) push work-in-progress code without needing to `git commit`.